Index Funds vs. ETFs: What's the difference?

 Some of the disadvantages of index funds include:

-• Lack of flexibility - Since index funds are passively managed, they strictly follow their benchmark index, meaning they won’t outperform it.
+• Lack of flexibility - Since index funds are passively managed, they strictly follow their benchmark index, meaning they likely won’t outperform it.
 In contrast, actively managed funds have the potential to capitalize on opportunities to outperform the benchmark and limit losses during market downturns.

 • Not for the short term - Index funds, like other mutual funds, are not suitable for short-term trading or short holding periods.
 Withdrawing your money before the end of the term can result in paying a penalty.